adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.4.5 =
+* Updated the readme.txt file to reflect that the plugin is fully tested and working with WP 4.7.0

 = 1.4.4 =
 * Updated deprecated constructor (as of php 7) in the AdPlugg_Widget class.